culler/macher/README.rst

     Mach-O structure by causing the __LINKEDIT segment not to extend to the end of the file as required.

+    After appending a Zip file, the :code:`zip -A` command should be used to adjust the offsets withing the Zip data.

 add_rpath
     $ macher [-options] add_rpath <library search path> <Mach-O file path>